 Everywhere you go, the pig is a part of our daily life.
-Whether it’s the bacon and ham we have for breakfast or the little porcelain coin-receptacles we use to save up our money, these adorable little porcine lovelies make our lives greater at every step.
-They’ve even recently made strides into being a favorite family pet, especially the pot-bellied pig, and you can’t deny that these days it seems that bacon is good for putting on everything, and that’s just one more pig product that makes Pig Day the best holiday of the year!
+Whether it’s the little porcelain coin-receptacles we use to save up our money, these adorable little porcine lovelies make our lives greater at every step.
+They’ve even recently made strides into being a favorite family pet, especially the pot-bellied pig, and you can’t deny that these days it seems that everywhere we turn from our best friends to our favorite fun and sloppy farm animal.

 History of Pig Day